-Everyone grieves in a different way; maybe a loved one passed away, broken relationship, or losing a job.
-Other life alterations, like chronic ailment or a move to a new home can also lead to grief.
+Everyone grieves in a different way; maybe a loved one passed away, a broken relationship, or losing a job.
+Other life alterations, like chronic ailment or a move to a new home, can also lead to grief.
 It is an ordinary response when someone is losing a loved one or something that is important.
 You may feel a variety of emotions and you might experience it for a number of different reasons.

 Someone’s emotional state may happen in different stages as you come to terms with your loss.
 Anyone can’t control the process, but it’s helpful to know the reasons behind your feelings.
 We have known common stages of grief aka DABDA:

 Denial- When losing someone you love, it’s natural to feel shocked or numb.
 This is a temporary way to deal with the urgency of overwhelming sentiment, ignoring that it has happened.
 It’s a defense mechanism.

 Anger- When reality sets in, you start to feel pain because of loss.
 It is very frustrating and you feel helpless.
 All feelings later turn into anger.
 Questions of “why me” come to mind.
 People around you might be affected, you may overpower it.

 Bargaining- “what if, if only” these are the common thoughts you keep on asking yourself.
 You dwell on what you could’ve done to avoid the loss.

 Depression- This is the sadness you feel as you start to understand why and its effect on your life.
 You may experience crying, sleepless nights and probably eating disorders.
 You are starting to regret what has happened and feel lonely.

 Acceptance- The final stage is accepting the reality, though you still feel sad, at this point you can start moving forward with your life.